NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

-Bloodhound checks what Eagle maps— because what is seen isn't always what's sure, because we all say, do, want, hide, and miss.
+Bloodhound checks what Eagle maps— because what is seen isn't always what's sure, because we all say, do, want, hide, miss and avoid.
 **This is No exception.**

 ### OWL — JUDGEs